noelboss/featherlight/README.md

 	<a id="#example" href="#">See in a lightbox</a>
 	<script>$('#example').featherlight('photo.gif');</script>

-In case the heuristic wouldn't work, you can specify which contentFiter to use:
+In case the heuristic wouldn't work, you can specify which contentFilter to use:

 	<a href="photo_without_extension" data-featherlight="image">See in a lightbox</a>